unomena/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/01_get-started/03_chrome-application.md

 To launch Restlet Studio as a Chrome application:

-Add **Restlet Studio** to your Google Chrome Applications library from [Google Chrome Web Store](https://chrome.google.com/webstore/detail/restlet-studio/pnphdpmegdolicoagnheljfgebpdgmfi?utm_source=gmail "Chrome Web Store").
+Add **Restlet Studio** to your Google Chrome Applications library from <a href="https://chrome.google.com/webstore/detail/restlet-studio/pnphdpmegdolicoagnheljfgebpdgmfi?utm_source=gmail" target="_blank">Google Chrome Web Store</a>.
 In your Chrome bookmarks bar, click on the **Applications** menu.

 ![Chrome application](images/01.jpg "Chrome application")